pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 ## LTE Troubleshooting guide

+### Firmware version
+    Use either of the following snippets to check the version of the LTE modem firmware:
+    ```python
+    import sqnsupgrade
+    sqnsupgrade.info()
+    ```
+    or
+    ```python
+    from network import LTE
+    lte = LTE()
+    print(lte.send_at_cmd('ATI1'))
+    ```
+    * Versions LR5.xx are for CAT-M1
+    * Versions LR6.xx are for NB-IoT

+### State transitions

-Below, we review the responses from `print(lte.send_at_cmd('AT!="fsm"'))`.
+Below, we review the state transitions of the modem firmware as reported by `print(lte.send_at_cmd('AT!="fsm"'))`.
 If you are having trouble attaching to the network, or getting a connection up and running, this might give some direction into what you are looking for.
 We are mainly looking at the status of the top two indicators for now.
 1. Before calling `lte.attach()`, the status will be `STOPPED`.

     ```